AISTWorkshop/AISTWorkshop.github.io/content/home/description.md

 +++

 The application of AI techniques in software testing is in its early stages.
-In the last few years, software industry and practitioners increasingly adopted novel techniques to ease the software development cycle, namely the testing phase, by means of autonomous testing and/or optimization of repetitive and tedious activities.
+In the last few years, software developers have increasingly adopted novel techniques to ease the development cycle, namely the testing phase, by means of autonomous testing and/or optimization of repetitive and tedious activities.

-AI can transform software testing by supporting more efficient tests and increased automation, which ultimately leads to a reduction in testing costs and in the production of improved software.
-The AIST workshop aims to gather researchers and industry practitioners to present, discuss, and foster collaboration on novel and up-to-date R&D focused on the application of AI in software testing coined by the multiplicity of perspectives and different topics observed under the AI umbrella.
+AI can transform software testing by supporting efficient testing activities and increasing automation, which ultimately leads to a reduction in testing costs and improvements in software quality.
+The AIST workshop aims to gather researchers and practitioners to present, discuss, and foster collaboration on novel and up-to-date R&D focused on the application of AI in software testing, with an inclusive view of the many perspectives and topics under the AI umbrella.